Timeline of U.S. Federal Debt Since Independence Day 1776

-As we get closer to marking our 237th year of independence, we felt it was a good time to reflect on how debt is woven into our country’s fabric.
+As we get closer to America’s 245th year of independence, it’s a good time to reflect on how debt is woven into our country’s fabric.
+Especially since we’re now weaving it faster than Betsy Ross ever sewed that first American flag.

 Shortly after the American Revolutionary War (1775-1783), public debt grew to more than $75 million and continued to swell considerably over the next four decades to nearly $120 million.
 However, President Andrew Jackson shrank that debt to zero in 1835.